lyn12233/uvtemplate/readme.md

  - heap_x.c choose heap scheme

 > note: in one previous code SysTick_Handler to defined as a macro to vPortSysTickHandler(or whatever).
 SysTick_Handler is the actual handler in interrupt vector table (in startup_xxx.s). it is necessary to make sure SysTick_Handler is the only and determinstic system tick clock handler, which should notify tick to both HAL (inc_tick) and FreeRTOS(...tick_handler)

+> note: any call to FreeRTOS APIs may make systick_handler not available under non task context; 2 solutions: 1. use a peripheral timer for HAL_Delay solely; 2. always obey FreeRTOS task framework, only initializations outside task;

 files provided by freertos kernel:
  - croutine.c: coroutine implementation, not suggested in 32-bit mcu